The Spirit of Collage Paintings: Works by Arless Day

 August 13 - November 6

 Arless Day grew up in a family of artists in Baton Rouge, Louisiana, where he was born in 1951.
-His father was a woodcarver and his uncle a teaching artist in colleges and universities for more than thirty years.
+His father was a woodcarver and his brother a teaching artist in colleges and universities for more than thirty years.
 Both were influential.
 He developed a passion for making art at an early age and has pursued it for almost all of his life.

 He graduated from the Ringling College of Art and Design, where he met his wife, Patsy Mauldin.
 After further study in New York, they opened a successful illustration and design studio, Twoday Design, in Charlotte, North Carolina, which they operated for seven years.